 B.A.
 (1972), M.A.
 (1975), Ph.D.
 (1979), University of California, Davis

 Scott Simmon works at the intersection of film scholarship, archiving, and access – especially with the goal of expanding the canon of U.S. films that are taught and studied.
-To this end, his best known publications are three DVD-and-text anthologies, Treasures from American Film Archives, More Treasures from American Film Archives, 1894-1931, and Treasures III: Social Issues in American Film, 1900-1935, which together make available 148 films preserved by U.S. public archives.
-A new 10-hour, 40-film DVD set, Treasures 5: The West, 1898-1938, was published in September 2011.
+To this end, his best known publications are four DVD-and-text anthologies in the National Film Preservation Foundation's Treasures from American Film Archives series.
+The four sets together make available 188 films preserved by U.S. public archives.
+A new DVD anthology, Lost and Found: American Treasures from the New Zealand Film Archive, was published in September 2013.
 Two restorations he supervised for the Library of Congress have also become key to the film-studies canon: Oscar Micheaux's Within Our Gates (1919; the earliest surviving film by an African American) and Lois Weber's birth-control and abortion drama Where Are My Children?
 (1916).

-Scott Simmon obtained his B.A., M.A., and Ph.D. here at UC Davis.
+Scott obtained his B.A., M.A., and Ph.D. here at UC Davis.
 As curator of film programs at the Library of Congress, he founded the Library's first cinema exhibition space.
-For the National Film Preservation Board , he co-authored a report on the state of American film preservation and helped formulate the national film preservation plan, submitted to Congress in 1994.
-For the National Film Preservation Foundation, he curated Treasures from American Film Archives (called by The New York Times "the best DVD set of the year" in 2000), More Treasures from American Film Archives (which makes available on DVD 50 films preserved by five major U.S. film archives: The Academy of Motion Picture Arts and Sciences, George Eastman House, the Library of Congress, the Museum of Modern Art, and the UCLA Film and Television Archive), and Treasures III: Social Issues in American Film (included in the "Top 10 DVDs of 2007" by The New York Times, The New Yorker, and Time magazine), and Treasures 5: The West.
+For the National Film Preservation Board, he co-authored a report on the state of American film preservation and helped formulate the national film preservation plan, submitted to Congress in 1994.
+For the National Film Preservation Foundation, he curated Treasures from American Film Archives (called by The New York Times "the best DVD set of the year" in 2000), More Treasures from American Film Archives (which makes available on DVD 50 films preserved by five major U.S. film archives: The Academy of Motion Picture Arts and Sciences, George Eastman House, the Library of Congress, the Museum of Modern Art, and the UCLA Film and Television Archive), Treasures III: Social Issues in American Film (included in the "Top 10 DVDs of 2007" by The New York Times, The New Yorker, and Time magazine), and Treasures 5: The West.
 Simmon's writings include books on directors King Vidor and D.W.
 Griffith.
 His Invention of the Western Film won the 2003 Theatre Library Association Award, given for the year's "best English-language book about recorded performance."

 New Publication Spotlight